VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 In your Server project's **appsettings.json** add a **secret key**.

-And, if you are using MS Sql Server/CosmosDb, specify the connection string.
+And, you must specify the database connection string.

 Eg.